• Home

 EMDR is not the same as hypnosis.
 While hypnosis can create a trance-like state, EMDR keeps you fully awake, conscious, and in control.
 You are always actively participating, making choices and staying aware throughout the session.

 One of the advantages of EMDR is its efficiency.
 Most people require fewer sessions than with traditional therapies.
-A typical EMDR treatment comprises of between 4 and 12 sessions, each lasting about 60 to 90 minutes.
+A typical EMDR treatment comprises of between 4 and 12 sessions, each lasting around 90 minutes.
 This means you can expect meaningful progress without a lengthy commitment.

 Taking the Next Step